Install Requirements for the AD Bridge Agent

 The AD Bridge agent caches Group Policy Objects (GPOs) in /var/lib/pbis.

 - RAM: The agent services and daemons can use between 9MB – 14MB:

 - Authentication service on a 300-user mail server is typically 7MB

 - Other services and daemons require between 500KB and 2MB each

 - CPU: On a 2.0GHz single-core processor under heavy load with authentication requests is about 2 percent.

-For a description of the AD Bridge Enterprise services and daemons, please see Install Requirements for the AD Bridge Agent.
+For a description of the AD Bridge services and daemons, please see Install Requirements for the AD Bridge Agent.

 Clock Skew Requirements

 For the AD Bridge agent to communicate over Kerberos with the domain controller's Kerberos key distribution center, the clock of the client must be within the domain controller's maximum clock skew, which is 300 seconds, or 5 minutes, by default.